rubinj30/investment_app_mern/README.md

 - Wireframes: https://i.imgur.com/zYyY8AM.png
 - ERD: https://i.imgur.com/yFghmws.png

-### API's
+## API's
 I spent a lot of time researching and testing different API's.
-Some that I found even inspired some of my favorite features on the site that I never imagined I could do.
+Some that I found even inspired some of my favorite features on the site that I was not sure if I was going to be able to complete.
 For instance, when I found the Alpha Vantage free API for time series stock prices, I knew I had to try to leverage this to make a line graph.
+Once I got it working for daily prices, I knew I wanted to give the option to quickly toggle between multiple timeframes.

 #### Intrinio
 - Financial Ratios
 - News
-- Company Info
+- Company Information

 #### Alpha Vantage
-- Time Series
+- Hourly close prices
+- Daily close prices
+- Weekly close prices
-- Current Price
+- Current real-time price

-Remaining goals:
+## Remaining goals:
 - Add cryptocurrencies
-- Add gain/loss color indicator for each stock like I have for the total portfolio
+- Add gain/loss color indicator for each stock like I have for the total portfolio on the index page
-- add a homepage with a general newsfeed, maybe based on specific user's interests
+- Add a homepage with a general newsfeed, maybe based on specific user's interests
-- authentication
+- Authentication
-- watch lists for stocks that you want to keep an eye on but not yet purchase
+- Watch lists for stocks that you want to keep an eye on but not yet purchase
-- confirmation with total price of purchase